datacommonsorg/website/deploy/terraform-datacommons-website/modules/iam/README.md

 - Binding of the above SA to the GCP roles required by the DC website application.
 - Binding of the above SA to the GCP roles required to interact with the storage project.

-This module assumes that the GKE cluster will have [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
+This module assumes that the GKE cluster, which is installed separately and will depend on this module, will have [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.

 Note: The installer needs Storage Admin(roles/iam.securityAdmin) role be able to modify IAM permissions on the storage project.
 Please contact the storage project owner to get the required permissions.